 Trying to Live Like Before the Diagnosis

-Now what they don’t tell you is that if you do make it to remission of your blood cancer, with maintenance or without maintenance, the likelihood of other hiccups always stays present.
+Now what they don’t tell you is that if you do make it to remission of your blood cancer, with maintenance or without maintenance, the likelihood of other challenges always stays present.
 It may feel like a rollercoaster-like, “Gotcha...made you look.”
-I’ve gotten the high-five of negative MRD (minimal residual disease) for a few years now but if I told you the continual motion of this and that outbursts, well it’s been a headache.
+I’ve gotten the high-five of negative MRD (minimal residual disease) for a few years, as of my writing this.
+But if I told you the continual motion of this and that outbursts, well it’s been a headache.

 Life really changes

-The idea that you can now go back to doing whatever you did before a diagnosis is a joke.
-You may be able to partake in a trip, sashay at a club, and dance here and there, but the remnants of myeloma truly stay with us.
+The idea that you can adjust to life by going back to doing whatever you did before a diagnosis is a joke.
+You may be able to partake in a trip, sashay at a club, and dance here and there, but the remnants of blood cancer truly stay with us.

 I've had constant reminders of this for over a decade, and that is thanks to multiple myeloma.
 Some areas are brought to our attention when we sign that paper describing the side effects of one drug over the other.
 But I don’t recall anyone discussing the overall effects of neuropathy, brain fog, and bone issues after being listed in remission.